fanbu1995/fanbu1995.github.io/aboutme.md

 ## I Love Writing

-I have a blog (link unavaible for now) written in **Chinese**, where I post movie reviews, tennis reviews and babblings.
+I have a blog [here](https://fanbublog.wordpress.com/), which is written in **Chinese** and the contents there are mostly movie reviews, tennis stories and babblings.

 I will gradually translate some of my past works into **English** and post them on the [blog page](https://https://fanbuduke17.github.io/blog).